The Best Paramedic-to-RN Bridge Programs in 2025

 Program Curriculum

-The general coursework in an online paramedic-to-RN program covers anatomy and physiology, microbiology, and fundamental nursing concepts.
+The general coursework in a paramedic-to-RN program covers anatomy and physiology, microbiology, and fundamental nursing concepts.
 Electives and specialties vary by program, making this a key consideration for all prospective enrollees.

 Clinical Experience

-Because paramedics have training in emergency medical response, an online paramedic-to-RN program may require fewer clinical hours than traditional ADN programs.
-Many programs help students find clinical placements near their homes.
+Because paramedics have training in emergency medical response, paramedic-to-RN bridge programs may require fewer clinical hours than traditional ADN programs.
+Many programs also help students find clinical placements.

 Accreditation

-Prioritize accredited paramedic-to-RN bridge programs.
-This status is very important for various reasons — for example, sitting for the NCLEX requires each candidate to have graduated from an accredited program, and many employers will only hire graduates of programs with accreditation.
+Prioritize accredited paramedic-to-RN bridge programs, as accreditation plays a crucial role in many aspects of your career.
+For example, sitting for the NCLEX requires each candidate to have graduated from an accredited program, and most employers only hire graduates of programs with proper accreditation.

 Program Length